Seuanr/zipsearch-maps/README.md

 Step 2: Type "npm install" in the project folder.
 Step 3: Type "npm run start" in the project folder to start the project.

-This is a zip code search based on the Zippopotam.us API with added Google Maps Api(API KEY IS GIVEN IN THE DEMANDO MESSAGE)
+This is a zip code search based on the Zippopotam.us API with added Google Maps Api (Insert your API key in App.js)

 The criteria was:
 Create a Zip Search with the Zippopotam.us Api and display the city name, longitude and latitude.